klutz920/Bayes-Correlation-Test/README.md

 ```

 # Summary of the Correlations
 The posterior mean and 95% credible interval (lower bound = LL, upper bound = UL) between target and taxa are displayed by running the command below.
 Each row is a taxon or feature.
-The columns are the posterior mean, LL, and UL for the correlation between the taxaon and the target.
+The columns are the posterior mean, 95% credible interval lower limit (LL), and 95% credible interval upper limit (UL) for the correlation between each taxon and the target.

 ```
 cbind.data.frame(Mean = apply(res$cor_store, 1, mean),